laninsky/Phase_hybrid_from_UCES/post-processing/README.md

 cd fasta
 ```

 3) You might be in the situation where you have multiple hybrids/samples of uncertain taxonomic status in your dataset.
 These are going to muddle things up a little, because if the hybrid you have phased maps back to one of these 'uncertains', that doesn't give you a lot of information on the putative parental species of the hybrid you are interested in.
 So... at this point we can run remove_uncertains.R before we move on to the raxml stage.
 To do this, you'll need to set up the file 'species_assignments'.
 You might as well do this now, anyway, because you are going to need it later on.
+Also even if you aren't planning on removing any uncertains, run the script anyway, because it helps reformat the file after MAFFT wraps the lines in it, and removes any samples completely comprised of missing data.
 This file has the sample names (make sure you include all the samples that are in your fasta files!) in the first column (tab delimited), and the species/taxon designations you'd like to use in the second column.
 Make sure to put 'hybrid' for your putative hybrid, and 'uncertain' for any samples you think should be removed from your dataset.
 Also make sure to remake this file if you are running this pipeline multiple different times for different putative hybrids!
 Example of 'species_assignments':
 ```
 k_bal_r baleata
 k_cfc_r uncertain